 Pain and suffering should cover any physical injury resulting from the accident, including fractures, torn ligaments, and whiplash, this is referred to as physical pain.
 Psychological harm, including fear, anxiety, and depression, is referred to as mental anguish.
 Permanent disfigurement due to the accident, including scars, burns, and amputations, is referred to as disfigurement.
 Loss of enjoyment of life due to the accident, such as being unable to partake in activities previously enjoyed, is referred to as loss of enjoyment of life.
 Lastly, losses suffered by the victim’s family, such as loss of companionship and affection, is referred to as loss of consortium.

 Wrongful death is a tragic occurrence that can happen in any kind of accident, including a Texas trucking accident.
 When a person is killed due to the negligence or intentional act of another person or entity, such as a trucking company, it is considered a wrongful death.

 In Texas, the family of a person killed in a trucking accident may be able to file a wrongful death lawsuit against the responsible party.
 In a Texas trucking accident wrongful death lawsuit, the family of the deceased may be able to recover damages for the economic losses and emotional suffering caused by the death of their loved one.

-These damages may include medical expenses, funeral costs, lost wages, and pain and suffering, mental anguish, and other economic damages, such as loss of inheritance or loss of financial support.
+These damages may include medical expenses, funeral costs, lost wages, pain and suffering, mental anguish, and other economic damages, such as loss of inheritance or loss of financial support.

 Additionally, the family may be able to pursue punitive damages, which are intended to punish the responsible party for their negligent or intentional act.
 Punitive damages may also be awarded to deter similar acts in the future.
 In order to pursue punitive damages, the family must prove that the driver or trucking company acted with gross negligence or intentional misconduct.